 - Are you gathering enough data and feedback to alert you to the need to update content?

 You must envision how and when the content will be updated, and who will do it when the time comes for this to happen.

 It is time to own this and stop being reactive.
 It’s your content.

 Content is Written Once, Read Many Times, Updated When It Needs to Be

-There is an old adage in the software development world: “Code is written once, read many times.”
+There is an adage in the software development world: “Code is written once, read many times.”

-If not, take a deeper look at what you are doing.
+If not, take a more in-depth look at what you are doing.

-This is all somewhat abstract, I grant you.
-Can you really afford not to consider these questions though?
+This is all somewhat abstract; I grant you.
+Can you afford not to consider these questions though?
 You need to stop hoping for the best without planning for the worst.

 It’s time to develop a mobile content strategy while you convert your most relevant and valuable content to needed mobile screen sizes and delivery methods.

 To learn more about the benefits of a content strategy, download chapter 1 of my book, Learning Everywhere: How Mobile Content Strategies Are Transforming Training in PDF and MP3.